-C. Management and Labor Relations
+B. Management and Labor Relations

 On August 16, 2005, US Airways Group, Inc., East and West, announced their full slate of common officers.
 This slate of 31 common officers became effective upon the merger.
-Labor relations functions for East and West are the direct responsibility of E. Allen Hemenway, Vice President, Labor Relations.
+Management has been integrated so that all employees, East and West, in a department ultimately report to a single individual, in some cases an East employee and in some cases a West employee.
+Labor Relations functions for East and West are the direct responsibility of E. Allen Hemenway, Vice President, Labor Relations.
 Human Resources functions for East and West are the direct responsibility of John M. Hedblom, Vice President, Human Resources.
-Hemenway and Hedblom report to Jeffrey President McClelland, Executive Vice and Administrative Officer.
-McClelland, Hemenway and Hedblom are all officers of US Airways Group, Inc., US Airways, Inc. and America West Airlines, Inc.
+Hemenway and Hedblom report to Jeffrey D. McClelland, Executive Vice President and Chief Administrative Officer.
+McClelland.
+Hemenway and Hedblom are all officers of US Airways Group, Inc., US Airways, Inc. and America West Airlines, Inc.